Yash-Waghmare/Yash-Waghmare/README.md

 </h1>

 ### About me
 Hello!
-I'm  a passionate and curious final-year student pursuing a Bachelor's in Technology in Computer Engineering.
-I genuinely love learning, constantly seeking new knowledge and challenges to broaden my horizons.
+I'm a passionate and curious learner, always eager to explore new technologies and challenges.
+I hold a <b>B.Tech in Computer Engineering</b> from <b>PCCoE</b> and thrive on continuous learning and innovation.

+- 💻 Associate Application Developer at <b>Accenture</b>.
-- 🚀 Former full-stack developer intern at <b>@Leazkart</b> Pvt Ltd, gaining practical industry experience.
+- 🚀 Former Full-Stack Developer intern at <b>Leazkart</b>, gaining practical industry experience.
 - 📖 Avid book reader.
-- 🌱 I'm currently learning Blockchain technology to explore its potential and applications.
+- 🌱 Currently exploring Java and the Spring Boot Framework to build scalable applications.
+- 🤝 Always open to collaborations and tech discussions!
-- 🤝 Feel free to reach me at yashwaghmare9007@gmail.com
+- 📧 Reach me at yashwaghmare9007@gmail.com

 ---